HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 ## Interop 2022

-Like the _Compat_ effort before it, the renamed _Interop_ effort focuses on a mix of things: From collections of bugs to landing good final implementations to relatively new but quickly shipping features we'd like to set off in good standing.
+Like the _Compat_ effort before it, the renamed _Interop_ effort focuses on a mix of things from collections of bugs to landing good, final implementations to relatively new but quickly shipping features we'd like to set off in good standing.
 Let's start with the bugs…

 ### Bugs